-- Clean Hands – It is imperative that you are wearing nitrate gloves or have thoroughly cleaned your hands.
+- Clean Hands – You must wear nitrate gloves or thoroughly clean your hands.
 You don’t want bacteria from your hands getting into the wound.

 - Control Bleeding – Apply pressure to the wound until blood flow stops.
 Only once bleeding has stopped should you proceed.
 It helps to know the difference between venous and arterial bleeding for this step.